iamdurga/iamdurga.github.io/_posts/2021-11-8-r-basic-part2 .md

 # Switch Statement

-We can add as many as if else statements however keeping more than four is difficult to keep track what is happing when the condition is true.
-The switch command work with the cases, each syntax contain value to be tested followed by the possible cases.
+We can add as many `if` else statements as needed.
+However, keeping more than four can make it difficult to keep track of what is happening when the condition is true.
+The `switch` command works with cases, and each syntax contains a value to be tested followed by the possible cases.

 ```R
 quantity <- c(1,3,4,5)